YetiForceCompany/YetiForceCRM/README.md

 -	Added a mechanism limiting the list of groups.
 -	Added loading of data in te calendar.
 -	Added close in time Events and To Dos to the calendar when in a quick create view.
--	Aded security during the writing of data.
+-	Added security during the writing of data.
+-	Added missing allowances to profiles.
+-	Added devel mode to Roundcube.
+-	Added entitlement to a notification window in the calendar.
+-	Added SSL force.
 -	Rebuilt Quick Create.
 -	Rebuilt selection of the owner in convert lead.
 -	Rebuilt the sales process.